seyonnn/baf-agent/README.md

-# BAF-Agent: Open Behavioral Firewall for AI Agents
+# BAF-Agent: Open behavioural Firewall for AI Agents

-BAF-Agent is an **open, behavior-based firewall layer for AI agents**.
-It sits between an agent and its environment (files, network) and **learns what “normal” looks like**, then **flags and constrains abnormal behavior** that could lead to data exfiltration or misuse.
+BAF-Agent is an **open, behaviour-based firewall layer for AI agents**.
+It sits between an agent and its environment (files, network) and **learns what “normal” looks like**, then **flags and constrains abnormal behaviour** that could lead to data exfiltration or misuse.

 We demonstrate BAF-Agent on a realistic **exam-helper agent** (a study assistant that reads unit notes and past papers), but the design is **agent-agnostic** and intended for any agent that can read files or call APIs.